armooey/Captcha-Solver/README.md

-# Captcha-Solver
-##A simple captcha solver in python.
+A simple captcha solver in python.
 This project uses PILLOW library for image processing and Google Tesseract-OCR for Optical Character recognition.
 It works on captchas like below:
 ![Alt text](relative//Demo/1.jpg?raw=true "Title")